 Cahill & Perry, P.C. outline important facts about New Jersey FELA laws and how injured railroad workers can pursue claims and receive awards under the FELA system.

 Any injured railroad employee is eligible even if their job does not involve working around trains.
-As long as there was negligence on the part of the railroad employer, then the railroad employee is eligible for benefits.
+As long as there was negligence on the part of the railroad employer, then the railroad employee can seek recovery for the physical and emotional harms suffered.

-What types of benefits are available through FELA?
+What types of damages are available through the FELA?

-Injured railroad workers in New Jersey are entitled to past and future medical treatment, past and future lost wages that result from their injury or illness, and damages for past and future pain, suffering, and mental anguish.
+Injured railroad workers in New Jersey can recover past and future medical treatment, past and future lost wages that result from their injury or illness, and damages for past and future pain, suffering, and mental anguish.
 Also families may recover losses associated with the death of a loved one.

 Because each case is different and the claims process can be complicated it is wise to consult an experienced New Jersey FELA attorney to help you with your railroad injury claim.